LappalainenLab/edityper/README.md

 # crispr.py

-A python program for aligning CRISPR-edited RNA-seq data
+A python program for aligning CRISPR-edited RNA-seq data.
+Written by Alexandre Yahi and Paul Hoffman.

 ## Basic Usage